ivycat/ivycat-ajax-testimonials/readme.txt

 = What is the point of this plugin? =

-We wanted a lighter weight testimonials plugin, that loads quickly.
-Some of the other plugins load all the Testimonials at once, and use JavaScript to rotate through.
-Some don't load at all if JavaScript is disabled.
+We wanted a lightweight testimonials plugin that loads quickly.
+Some of the other plugins load all the testimonials at once, and use JavaScript to rotate through.
+Some other plugins require JavaScript to work at all.

-This plugin loads a single testimonial on page load and, once the page is loaded, makes an AJAX request to retrieve the rest of them.
+By default, this plugin loads a single testimonial on page load and, after the page is loaded, makes an AJAX request to retrieve the rest of them.
 It receives them in JSON format and the individual elements are switched rather than any hiding/showing going on.

 = What if I don't know CSS? =

 We can certainly work with you, and later versions of this plugin might support automatic features and other tweaks.
 The point of this is an easy to get to template.
 Fork it, incorporate it into a theme, have at it.
 If you make changes to the core code, we recommend renaming, so future versions don't overwrite your code.

+= The testimonials on my site aren't matching my theme - how do I change your styles? =

+We don't have any built-in styles, but it's not uncommon for things to look a bit awkward in some themes, depending on the theme's CSS.
+We recommend using a tool like Firebug or Chrome's dev tools to identify what styles are used in your site and modify the output template or your stylesheet to fit.

+= I have 25 testimonials in the system, so why are only 10 are showing per page? =

+This plugin respects the _Blog pages show at most x posts_ setting in the WordPress Dashboard unders Settings/Reading.

+You can change this setting in WordPress, but that may affect all posts on your site; not just testimonials).
+A better way to control number of testimonials shown in a list is to modify your shortcode to add `quantity='x'` like so:

+* `[ic_do_testimonials display='list' quantity='7']` - shows 7 posts per page
+* `[ic_do_testimonials display='list' quantity='-1']` - shows all posts

 == Changelog ==